martinmuzak/OfficeDocs-SkypeForBusiness/Teams/rooms/bring-your-own-device.md

 The BYOD rooms management solution uses the core concept of **association** between room peripherals and room resource accounts to create manageability and drive value for your organization.

 A BYOD peripheral may be associated to a BYOD room in Pro Management portal.
-It cannot be associated to more than one room.
+It can't be associated to more than one room.
 This association is anchored around a peripheral ID, which is a combination of the peripheral's product ID, vendor ID, and serial number.

 When a peripheral is associated to a BYOD room, the Teams client application on your users' computer will send device signals required to construct this peripheral ID along with usage and meeting information.
-This usage information is then treated as usage of the peripheral's associated BYOD room, if there is one.
+This usage information is then treated as usage of the peripheral's associated BYOD room, if there's one.

 In addition, this association proves to the system that the peripheral is in a meeting room, allowing Teams to automatically activate BYOD end user experience features that optimize the client application for meeting room scenarios.
 [Learn more.](https://support.microsoft.com/en-us/office/use-shared-display-mode-in-meeting-rooms-a59c6886-9028-44da-a3cc-5563be40a214)